nicolasparada/blog/content/posts/javascript-client-router.md

 console.log(router.exec('/foo')) // not found page
 ```

 To use it you add handlers for a URL pattern.
 This pattern can be a simple string or a regular expression.
-Using a string will match exactly that, but using a regular expression allows you to do fancy things like extract parameters from the URL as seen on the `userPageHandler` or match any URL as seen on the `notFoundPageHandler`.
+Using a string will match exactly that, but using a regular expression allows you to do fancy things like extract parameters from the URL as seen on `userPageHandler` or match any URL as seen on `notFoundPageHandler`.

 I'll explain what does that `exec` method...
-As I said, the URL pattern can be a string or regular expression, so it first checks for a string.
+As I said, the URL pattern can be a string or a regular expression, so it first checks for a string.
 In case the pattern is equal to the given pathname, it returns the execution of the handler.
-If it is not a string, then it's a regular expression, so it uses the `.exec()` method of the regexp against the given pathname, in case it matches, it returns the execution of the handler passing to it the parameters with `match.slice(1)`.
+If it is not a string, then it's a regular expression, so it uses the `.exec()` method of the regexp against the given pathname.
+In case it matches, it returns the execution of the handler passing to it the parameters with `match.slice(1)`.

 ## Working example